 Research Mission & Leadership

-The Office of Science and Research is led by Dafna Bar-Sagi, PhD, Senior Vice President and Vice Dean for Science, Chief Scientific Officer.
+The Office of Science and Research is led by Dafna Bar-Sagi, PhD, Executive Vice President and Vice Dean for Science, Chief Scientific Officer.
 She is advised by an accomplished team of researchers and other professionals with diverse expertise.

 Dr. Bar-Sagi is a world-renowned cancer biologist whose research has had a major impact on the understanding of mechanisms that control tumor initiation and progression.
 The focus of her work is the Ras oncogene and its role in the regulation of cell proliferation and survival, tumor immunity, cellular metabolism, and cell-to-cell signaling.
 Her laboratory is credited with identifying key molecular events that mediate Ras activation by extracellular signals and regulate its intracellular activity.
 She was also the first to show that oncogenic KRas is directly involved in conferring immune suppression, a discovery that establishes a new mechanistic paradigm for therapeutic interventions.